axondeepseg/axondeepseg/docs/source/documentation.rst

 ImageJ ROI to Mask Conversion
 -----------------------------

-AxonDeepSeg provides a command-line tool to convert ImageJ ROI files into binary masks.
-This is useful when you have manually annotated regions in ImageJ and want to convert them to segmentation masks compatible with AxonDeepSeg.
+AxonDeepSeg provides a command-line tool to convert ImageJ ROI files into axon and myelin segmentation masks.
+This is particularly useful when you have manually annotated both axon boundaries and outer myelin boundaries in ImageJ and want to convert them to the standard AxonDeepSeg segmentation format.

 Usage
 ~~~~~